anandprajapati1/CRUD-operation-using-mongo-node/README.md

 OR
 To test whether server is working fine, just hit any GET type service in your browser. *Note - You can find relative service paths in app.js file*
 `Eg - http://localhost:3000/getHeroes`
-Initially you don't have any record, you'll get **No records found** message
+Initially you don't have any record, you'll get an empty array in response.
+You can check it in network panel of browser.

 To try inserting new record, use following sample data.
 ```